MicrosoftDocs/azure-devops-docs/docs/security/about-security-identity.md

 ## Authentication

 Authentication verifies a user's identify based on the credentials provided when they sign into VSTS or TFS.
 These systems integrate with and rely upon the security features provided by these additional systems:
-- Azure Active Directory (AAD)
+- Azure Active Directory (Azure AD)
 - Microsoft account (MSA)
 - Active Directory (AD)

-AAD and MSA support cloud authentication.
-We recommend AAD when you need to manage a large group of users.
+Azure AD and MSA support cloud authentication.
+We recommend Azure AD when you need to manage a large group of users.
 Otherwise, if you have a small user base accessing your VSTS account, you can simply use Microsoft accounts.

 For on-premises TFS, AD is recommended when managing a large group of users.

 ### Authentication methods, integrating with other services and apps

 Other applications and services can integrate with VSTS and TFS services and resources.
 To access your account without asking for user credentials multiple times, apps can use these authentication methods: